qemu/qemu/docs/devel/reset.rst

   value on each cold reset, such as RNG seed information, and which they must not reinitialize on a snapshot-load reset.

+``RESET_TYPE_WAKEUP``
+  If the machine supports waking up from a suspended state and needs to reset its devices during wake-up (from the ``MachineClass::wakeup()`` method), this reset type should be used for such a request.
+Devices can utilize this reset type to differentiate the reset requested during machine wake-up from other reset requests.
+For example, RAM content must not be lost during wake-up, and memory devices like virtio-mem that provide additional RAM must not reset such state during wake-ups, but might do so during cold resets.
+However, this reset type should not be used for wake-up detection, as not every machine type issues a device reset request during wake-up.

 ``RESET_TYPE_S390_CPU_NORMAL``
   This is only used for S390 CPU objects; it clears interrupts, stops processing, and clears the TLB, but does not touch register contents.